Wednesday, March 04, 2009

 As promised after Langerado 2008, we have developed a system for rating and critiquing festivals for our readers.
 Deemed the 2008 Festival Baseball Trading Card, we hope that this ongoing formula can give our community a fair and level playing field, being ranked and judged on the same terms as any other particular festival.
 For coverage of daily occurrences, I do encourage you to look beyond our post coverage Festival Baseball Trading Card and read our articles written daily from the festival.

-To jog your memory and use for reference, here is a
+To jog your memory and use for reference, here is a summary of each category on our Festival Baseball Trading Card.

 Town Square – Music festivals have a very organic way of creating a village, so whether it is Centeroo or Homebase, the festival land is what makes each experience different.